American Dad!: Home media

+Soundtracks

+To promote the season 9 episode "Love, AD Style", an album Hayley Sings by Hayley's voice actress Rachael MacFarlane was released by Concord Records.
+A soundtrack album, American Dad!: Greatest Hits, was released on October 25, 2024, by Hollywood Records.
+The soundtrack includes 19 different songs from the show's history.

 Video games

 In 2015, in celebration of the show's tenth anniversary, an American Dad! digital pinball table was released on Zen Studios' Zen Pinball 2 and Pinball FX 2.
 The game features paper cutouts of the main cast in the background, and clips from past seasons of the show.

-In September 2016, the characters appeared in a card game titled Animation Throwdown: The Quest for Cards was released to app stores, which is a crossover card game featuring not only American Dad, but also characters from Family Guy, Futurama, Bob's Burgers, King of the Hill, and (as of September 2022) Archer.
-Playable characters from the latter include Stan Smith and Roger Smith.
+In September 2016, the characters appeared in a card game titled Animation Throwdown: The Quest for Cards.
+The multiplatform card game features Stan Smith and Roger Smith from American Dad! alongside characters from Family Guy, Futurama, Bob's Burgers, King of the Hill, and Archer.

-A mobile app, American Dad!
-Apocalypse Soon, was released in 2019, and has accumulated over 10 million downloads across the Android and Apple platforms.

-In 2022, the Smiths also appeared in a crossover racing game was released titled Warped Kart Racers, along with Family Guy, King of the Hill, and Solar Opposites.
-The characters to choose from include almost the entire Smith family.

-Online gambling

 Playtech licensed American Dad! for a range of online gambling products, which began operating in 2017.

+In 2019, Reliance Games released American Dad!
+Apocalypse Soon, a mobile game which accumulated over 10 million downloads across the Android and Apple platforms.

+In 2022, the Smiths appeared in the mobile racing game Warped Kart Racers, along with characters from Family Guy, King of the Hill, and Solar Opposites.